dan-kc/flake-gen/README.md

 ## Development

+### Testing:

 Because `cargo test` tests against the built binary, we must run cargo build before cargo test for accurate testing.

+### Todo:

+- make the default project name to be the curr dir name.
+- `flake-gen rust .` should be the api.
+- `flake-gen rust -picd .` for adding package, image, comments, devshell
+- `flake-gen markdown -picd .` will error because there`s no package option for markdown files.
+- Each lang should have it's own options.
+- Use Terra for templating.
+Each lang will have it's own Terra template in a sense.